Predestination in Islam: History

-The question of how to reconcile God's absolute power with human responsibility for their actions led to "one of the earliest sectarian schisms" in Islam, between the Qadarites (aka Qadariyah), who believed in total free will of humans (and who appeared in Damascus around the end of the seventh century CE); and the Jabriyya, who believed in "absolute" divine "determinism and fatalism".
+The question of how to reconcile God's absolute power with human responsibility for their actions, led to "one of the earliest sectarian schisms" in Islam, between the Qadarites (aka Qadariyah), who believed in total free will of humans (and who appeared in Damascus around the end of the seventh century CE); and the Jabarites, who believed in "absolute" divine "determinism and fatalism".

 One statement of the Qadarite school doctrine (Kitābu-l Milal wal Niḥal by Al Mahdi lidin Allah Ahmad b.
 Yaḥyā b.
 Al Murtaḍā (a.h.
 764–840)) arguing against determinism stated: